Higher topological complexity and its symmetrization

-\m It is possible and useful to introduce a symmetrized version of topological complexity, the {\it symmetric topological complexity $\TC^S(X)$}.
-This invariant appears when we restrict motion planning algorithms to be such that a motion from $A$ to $B$ is the reverse of a motion from $B$ to $A$,~\cite{FGsym}.

-\m A number of properties of topological complexity and symmetric topological complexity can be found in~\cite{F1,F2,F3,FGsym,FG,FY}.
-The articles~\cite{FTY,GL} identify these concepts in the case of real projective spaces as their immersion and embedding dimensions, respectively.
+\m A symmetrized version of topological complexity arises when attention is restricted to local planners for which the motion from $A$ to $B$ is the reverse of the motion from $B$ to $A$,~\cite{FGsym}.
+A number of properties of topological complexity and symmetric topological complexity can be found in~\cite{F1,F2,F3,FGsym,FG,FY}.
+The papers~\cite{FTY,GL} identify these concepts in the case of real projective spaces as their immersion and embedding dimensions, respectively.

-\m The first of the two main goals of this paper is to make a thorough study of the following natural generalization of Farber's topological complexity.
-As we have explained, $\TC(X)$ is related to the motion planning problem in which a robot with configuration space $X$ moves from a given position to another position.
-More generally, we can consider a motion planning problem whose input is not only a pair of initial and final positions, but also an additional set of $n-2$ ordered intermediate positions.
-Such a setting arises, for instance, in industrial production processes in which the manufacture of a given good goes through a series of production steps.
-The corresponding motion planning problem leads us to the homotopy invariant $\TC_n(X)$, the {\it $n\th$ topological complexity} of $X$ introduced in \cite{R}, and reviewed in \secref{s:prel}.
-Of course, the case $n=2$ recovers Farber's notion, except that our chosen normalization---which sets a trivial fibration to have zero Schwarz genus---gives $\TC(X)=\TC_2(X)+1$.
+\m This paper is concerned with the third author's generalization of the above concepts.
+In such a view, the motion planning does not only depend on a couple of initial-final states of a robot, but in a sequence of prescribed intermediate stages that the robot should reach through the motion.
+Such a setting is standard in industrial production processes in which the manufacture of a given good goes through a series of production steps.
+The corresponding need to identify best possible sequential motion planning algorithms leads to a homotopy invariant $\TC_n(X)$, the {\it $n$-th topological complexity} of $X$, introduced in \cite{R} and reviewed in \secref{s:prel} (where we use normalized notation, i.e.~ in such a way that contractible spaces have $\TC_n=0$.)

-\m In Section~\ref{s:prop}, we discuss some elementary properties of $\TC_n$, including methods of calculation of this homotopy invariant, e.g.~a relation to cup-length (\theoref{t:clest}) and the product inequality (\propref{p:product}).
-As an immediate application, the full determination of the numerical value of $\TC_n(X)$ is given when $X$ is either a product of spheres (\corref{c:spheres}), a closed simply connected symplectic manifold (\corref{c:symplec}), or a quaternionic projective space (\corref{c:projective}).
+\m In Section~\ref{s:prop} we discuss basic properties of $\TC_n$, including methods for calculating this homotopy invariant.
+In \theoref{t:clest} we describe optimal bounds for $\TC_n(X)$: lower bounds are given in terms of the cup-length of elements in the kernel of the iterated diagonal, whereas connectivity and homotopy dimension of~$X$ lead to upper bounds.
+The subadditivity of $\TC_n$ is settled in~\propref{p:product}.
+As an application, we obtain the full determination of the numerical value of $\TC_n(X)$ when $X$ is either a product of spheres (\corref{c:spheres}), a closed simply connected symplectic manifold (\corref{c:symplec}), or a quaternionic projective space (\corref{c:projective}).